Shortcuts to adiabaticity for open quantum systems and a mixed-state inverse engineering scheme: Methods

-If some control parameters, say $\{\tilde c_k, \tilde N^i_\alpha\}$, are difficult to manipulate in a real setting, we can single out the equations for those parameters $\{\tilde c_k(r_\mu, \partial_t r_\mu), \tilde N^i_\alpha(r_\mu, \partial_t r_\mu)\},$ and solve those equations for those particular parameters $\{\tilde r_\mu\}$ of the trajectory $|\varrho (t)\rangle\rangle$.
-Then we force $\{\tilde c_k, \tilde N^i_\alpha\}$ to be fixed values available in the experimental setting.
-Note solving those differential equations is equivalent to choose a trajectory with particular components $\{\tilde r_\mu\}$, we claim that our protocol can avoid those difficulties encountered in the engineering process, such as the negative decoherence strength\cite{Alipour2020} and the impractical energy-levels couplings\cite{Chen2010}.
-Hence the mixed-state inverse engineering offers a practical method to engineer an open quantum system with an exact trajectory which can be realized in laboratory with current technology.
+If some control parameters, say $\{\tilde c_k, \tilde N_\alpha\}$, are difficult to implement in a real setting, we can single out the equations for those parameters, and force them to be some values which are available in the experimental setting.
+Notice that the equations for $\{\tilde c_k, \tilde N_\alpha\}$ are about the components of the trajectory $\{r_\mu, \partial_t r_\mu\}$.
+Thus picking up proper $\{\tilde r_\mu\}$ to be free components in trajectory, we obtain a set of differential equations about $\{\tilde r_\mu\}$.
+Solving those differential equations is equivalent to choose a trajectory with particular components $\{\tilde r_\mu\}$.
+Therefore the MIE scheme can avoid those difficulties encountered in the control process, such as the negative decoherence rate\cite{Alipour2020} and the impractical energy-levels couplings\cite{Chen2010}.
+As a result, the MIE offers a practical method to engineer an open quantum system with an exact trajectory which can be realized in laboratory with current technology.